 The method proposed in the following subsections are for matching one question with one retrieved sentence because it is difficult to detect inter-sentential dependency precisely.
-Information of one question however may spread over multiple sentences.
+Information of one question, however, may spread over multiple sentences.
 We cannot obtain correct answers by one-to-one sentential matching in this situation.
 We therefore propose a method to treat multiple sentences as one pseudo-sentence.
-Each of parse trees for sentences $L_0, \dots, L_n$ is connected to the parse tree of the succeeding sentence, if the condition (2) is satisfied with respect to the question sentence $L_q$ .
+In the method, each of parse trees for sentences L_0, \dots, L_n is connected to the parse tree of the succeeding sentence, if the condition (2) is satisfied with respect to the question sentence L_q .